TV Pop Diaries

 Pop Music on British Television 1955 -

-Missing the loss of the wildly successful Beat The Clock portion of Sunday Night at the London Palladium ATV had not really filled the gap with a suitable replacement.
+Missing the loss of the wildly successful Beat The Clock portion of Sunday Night at the London Palladium ATV had not really filled that gap with a suitable replacement.
 Hughie Green proved himself the king of public participation shows, but an opportunity came ATV’s way that they didn’t expect and one that would eventually threaten Green’s crown.

 ATV had been offered the chance to licence a successful West German game show, Der